Propane vs. Electric: What’s the better choice for powering your home appliances?

 Check out the benefits of “plugging” into propane

-Do you know the age and performance of your furnace and water heater?
+Do you know the age and performance of your electric furnace and water heater?
 Run the numbers on replacing these aging appliances and you may be shocked to discover the savings and comfort available when you “pull the plug” and replace with new propane units.

 Many people switch to propane water heaters because comfort and convenience are important to them and propane really delivers.
 That’s because propane water heaters can produce about twice as much hot water as comparable electric units.